raqiba/Weather_ChatBot/README.md

 ## Features

-- Current weather information for any city
+- Current weather information for any location
 - Weather forecasts for upcoming days
 - General weather knowledge using AI
 - Conversational interface with chat history